wp-plugins/rssphoto/readme.txt

    1. Install the SimplePie Core plugin if it's not already installed ([Link](http://wordpress.org/extend/plugins/simplepie-core/ "SimplePie Core plugin")).
    2. If it doesn't already exist, create the directory `/wp-content/cache` and give it permissions of 755
-   3. Upload rssphoto.php to the `/wp-content/plugins/` directory
+   3. Upload rssphoto.php, rssphoto.js, and rssphoto.css to the `/wp-content/plugins/` directory
    4. Activate the plugin through the 'Plugins' menu in Wordpress
    5. Drag the widget to the sidebar in the 'Widgets' section of the 'Appearance' menu in Wordpress
-   6. Configure the widget by specifying title, url, max dimensions, and image selection.
+   6. Configure the widget as needed.

 Probably the easiest way to accomplish step 1 is through an FTP program.
 If you're interested, here's how to do it on the command line: